-In these languages, the word "demand" appears in the discourse struggle between general urban management and specific environmental actions, which determines the way to understand the relationship between human and environment and its impact on urban green space policy.
-For example, the analyzed white paper considers the needs of housing, services and roads and links them to urban green space^[7].
-Urban green space policy tools are also considered necessary^[7].
+In these languages, the word "demand" appears in the discourse struggle between general urban management and specific environmental actions, which determines the way to understand the relationship between humans and the environment and its impact on urban green space policy.
+For example, the analyzed white paper considers the needs of housing, services, and roads and links them to urban green space[7].
+Urban green space policy tools are also considered necessary[7].
 Finally, although all three languages imply "need", the understanding of "what needs" is different.
-However, an understanding related to satis needs is established.
-These needs are factors that mobilize public action in a utopian way, involving realization and inaccessible at the same time.
+However, an understanding related to their needs is established.
+These needs are factors that mobilize public action in a utopian way, involving both realization and inaccessibility at the same time.

-3. Subject language in a globalized world
+4. Subject language in a globalized world